 With this card, account holders earn 1% cash back on all purchases, and 5% cash back at qualifying merchants within bonus spending categories that change each quarter.
 There is no annual fee for this card, but there is a 3% foreign transaction fee on all charges processed outside of the U.S. As with the Capital One Cash Rewards card, new applicants also receive a $100 sign-up bonus after spending $500 within the first three months of opening an account.

 This card offers 6% cash back at stand-alone supermarkets (limited to the first $6,000 spent annually), 3% cash back at gas stations and select major department stores, and 1% cash back on all other purchases.
-Currently new applicants can earn 150 Reward Dollars after making $1,000 in purchases within the first three months of card membership.
-There is a $75 annual fee for this card, and American Express imposes a 2.7% foreign transaction fee on all charges processed outside the U.S.
+Currently new applicants can earn $200 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months.
+There is a $0 intro annual fee for the first year of Card Membership, then a $95 annual fee for this card, and American Express imposes a 2.7% foreign transaction fee on all charges processed outside the U.S.